 - Hurst Summer Institute in Legal History Biennial two-week summer session for early-career legal historians.
 The next Hurst Institute will take place June 14-27, 2015.
-Application information will be posted and circulated later in 2014.
+Application information for 2015.

 Programs and Activities:

 - Midwest Law and Society Retreat Biennial event bringing together faculty and graduate students from the Midwest's diverse law and society programs for a weekend of intellectual exchange and community building.
 The next retreat will take place October 24-25, 2014.
 See: Midwest Retreat 2014 program Information.

 - Wisconsin Discussion Group on Constitutionalism Annual invitation-only faculty workshop hosted by Professor Heinz Klug and other constitutional law professors, held during the fall semester.
 See Events at the Institute.

 - The New Legal Realism Project Jointly sponsored by